Variations on Memetic Algorithms for Graph Coloring Problems: Analysis of diversification

-In $H_2col$, the two produced children systematically replace both parents, even if they have worse fitness values than their parents.
-We modify this replacement rule in this test.
-If the fitness value of the child is better than that of its parents, the child automatically replaces one of the parents.
-Otherwise, we introduce a probability $x$ corresponding to the probability of the parents' replacement, even if the child is worse than his parents.
-If $x=1$, the replacement is systematic as in standard $H_2col$ and if $x=0$, the replacement is performed only if the children are better.
+In \emph{HEAD}, the two children systematically replace both parents, even if they have worse fitness values than their parents.
+This replacement rule is modified in this test.
+If the fitness value of the child is lower than that of its parents, the child automatically replaces one of the parents.
+Otherwise, we introduce a probability $x$ corresponding to the probability of the parent replacement, even if the child is worse than his parents.
+If $x=1$, the replacement is systematic as in standard \emph{HEAD} and if $x=0$, the replacement is performed only if the children are better (lower fitness value).
 When the $x$-value decreases, the diversity also decreases.
-Figure~\ref{fig:tauxAcceptWorst} shows in abscissa the parents' replacement probability $x$ and in ordinate the average number of necessary iterations required to find a legal $48$-coloring (as in the previous test).
+Figure~\ref{fig:tauxAcceptWorst} shows in abscissa the parent replacement probability $x$ and in ordinate the average number of iterations required to find a legal $48$-coloring (as in the previous test).

-If the parents' replacement probability $x=0$ or a very low $0.1$, then more time is required to produce the results.
+If the parent replacement probability $x=0$ or a very low $0.1$, then more time is required to produce the results.
 The absence or the lack of diversification is shown to penalize the search.
-However, for a large range of values: $0.3 \leq x \leq 1$, it is not possible to define the best policy for $x$ criteria.
-The dramatic change in behavior of $H_2col$ happens very quickly around $0.2$.
+However, for a large range of values: $0.3 \leq x \leq 1$, it is not possible to define the best policy for $x$ criterion.
+The dramatic change in behavior of \emph{HEAD} occurs very quickly around $0.2$.

-These studies enable us to better understand the role of the diversification operators (crossover and parent updating).
-Some interesting criteria are identified as the random level of the crossover or the imbalanced level of the crossover.
-We will integrate these criteria that we have studied in this paper into future algorithms in order to dynamically manage the diversity.
+These studies enable a clearer understanding of the role of the diversification operators (crossover and parent updating).

+The criteria presented here, such as the random level of the crossover or the imbalanced level of the crossover, have shown their efficiency on some graphs.
+These $GPX$ modifications could successfully be applied into future algorithms in order to manage the diversity dynamically.